Board of Trustees

 Ashley Smith, Trustee

-He has been a Director and Company Secretary of the Dolma Foundation since 2007 and has travelled to both Nepal and Ethiopia to oversee projects.
+He has been a Director/Trustee and Company Secretary of the Dolma Foundation since 2007 and has travelled to both Nepal and Ethiopia to oversee projects.

-He has been involved in the UK Scout Association for some 20 years, holding posts including District Secretary of the Southend Estuary District Executive Committee.
-He currently holds the post of Chairman of 4th Thorpe Bay Scouts.
+He has been involved in the UK Scout Association for some 25 years, holding posts including District Secretary of the Southend Estuary District and former Chairman of 4th Thorpe Bay Scouts Group.
+Volunteered for the Motor Neurone Disease Association (Southend branch) supporting particularly around gift aid and volunteer recruitment and retention (MNDA).